top of page

 • modern era of the great outdoor textile brands: Gore-tex ®, Sympatex ©, Pertex ©, Polartec ®, and Primaloft ©.
 However, understanding the origins of layering and the amazing skills of original peoples is very useful, so please read on.

-The first evidence of stitched clothing is 40,000 years ago, before the onset of the LGM, the last glacial maximum.
+The first evidence of stitched clothing is around 40,000 years ago, before the onset of the LGM, the last glacial maximum.
 Evidence of the actual layers doesn't survive this period.
 However, we can make assumptions about layering from the discovery of 'Oetzi the Iceman' in his alpine environment, the Aleuts in their seafaring environment in the Baring Straits and the Inuits in the Polar North.

 All these indigenous peoples had one thing in common: they had an intimate knowledge of how each of the widely different animal and sea creature skins, furs, intestines and plant fibres would perform; after all, they had 'skin in the game.'